Westminster College Student Conduct

 The following sanctions may be imposed independently of or in combination with any of the disciplinary sanctions outlined above:

-- Fines – The dollar amount of fines assessed to students and student organizations will be determined by the Vice President or designee.
+- Fines – The dollar amount of fines assessed to students and student organizations will be determined by the Associate Dean or designee.

 - Restitution — Payment equal to replacement or repair costs, including labor, for damaged or stolen property, reimbursement of other losses, such as medical bills; payment to the College for services including, but not limited to, room and board charges.